Travel Guide

 Autumn (October to November) – The Golden Season

-The time of autumn in Pakistan is magical and it’s a time when the scenery turns in shades of red, orange, and gold.
-This is just a fine season for people who like natural beauty and mild weather.
+Autumn in Pakistan is magical and a time when the scenery turns in the color of red, orange, and gold.
+It’s a fine season for people preferring natural beauty and mild weather.

-One of the prettiest scenes in autumn is in Hunza Valley, where the scenery is dramatic.
-Less touristy than in the summer months, visitors are welcome to make a quiet escape surrounded by beautiful trees and leaves.
-Similarly, Shogran & Siri Paye in the Kaghan Valley offers an equally mesmerizing experience with golden leaves and crystal clear skies which makes them great places to go hiking and photography.
+Hunza Valley has one of the prettiest scenes in autumn and the scenery is dramatic.
+More peaceful than the summer months, visitors are welcome to take a quiet escape with beautiful trees and leaves.
+Shogran & Siri Paye in the Kaghan Valley also offer an equally wonderful experience with golden leaves and crystal clear skies making them irresistible places to go hiking and photography.

 Chitral is a must for those who would love to get some cultural experiences.
 Local ethnic group Kalash people celebrate seasonal festivals, providing visitors with a glimpse of colorful traditions.
 The experience is unforgettable and it is made up of traditional dances, music, and local cuisine.
 Autumn is a great time for those who like to travel in a relaxed, intimate way and it has fewer crowds and a cool climate.